IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/create_ui_with_components.md

 So let's go back to our `sample.component.ts` file.
 It looks very similar to the `app.component.ts` file we covered above.
 In this case we have our import statement where we're importing our component.
 We have our component decorator where we are defining our selector as `app-sample`.
 We have our template URL as `sample.component.html` and we have our style URL  `sample.component.css`.

-Let's go ahead and open up the html file where we can see a paragraph stating 'sample works!'.
+Let's go ahead and open up the html file where we can see a paragraph stating `sample works!`.
 We want to see this when we start the application so let's go to the app.component.html.
 We will delete most of the initial markup except for the title, and just add `<app-sample></app-sample>`.
 ```html
 <div style="text-align:center">
   <h1>